withastro/docs/src/pages/en/core-concepts/project-structure.md

 ### `astro.config.mjs`

 This file is generated in every starter template and includes configuration options for your Astro project.
-Here you can specify renderers to use, devOptions, buildOptions, and more.
+Here you can specify renderers to use, dev options, build options, and more.

 See the [Configuration Reference](https://docs.astro.build/en/reference/configuration-reference/#article) for details on setting configurations.